Anti-gay purges in Chechnya: A second wave of persecutions in 2019

+Forced military service in Russo-Ukrainian War

+In September 2024, North Caucasus SOS published a report claiming that security forces in Chechnya were detaining homosexual men, and forcing them to Ukraine by blackmailing them into volunteering for the frontlines.
+They cited seven incidents of this, beginning prior to Sep 2022 mobilizations.
+Men were detained for being homosexual, and then given the choice of paying a ransom or volunteering for the war in Ukraine.
+The Akhmat unit was using the mobilized queer men as sex slaves, according to David Isteev.

 Individual cases

 Maxim Lapunov

 On 15 March 2017, a gay man by the name of Maxim Lapunov was detained by police in Grozny in a sting, and subsequently brought to the police station, where he was allegedly beaten, tortured and raped, and held hostage for 12 days.
 Lapunov became the only person to put a face to the official complaints against Chechen authorities in 2017.

 A North Caucasus court subsequently ruled against opening a criminal investigation into the case.
 Justice minister Alexander Konovalov said preliminary investigations found no evidence of arrests and torture.

 In May 2019, Lapunov filed a complaint with the European Court of Human Rights (ECHR), saying Russia had failed to protect him as he was arrested and beaten up by police in the Chechen capital Grozny in 2017, and claiming his case was not properly investigated by Russian authorities.
 On 12 September 2023, the ECHR found that Lapunov had been "detained and subjected to ill-treatment by state agents [which] amounted to torture" and was perpetrated "solely on account of his sexual orientation".

 He appeared as himself in the film Welcome to Chechnya.

+On 12 September 2023, the ECHR ruled in the case of Maxim Lapunov — the only publicly identified victim of the 2017 purge to seek legal redress — finding that he had been detained and tortured by state agents "solely on account of his sexual orientation."
+Following Russia's expulsion from the Council of Europe in 2022, there is no mechanism to compel implementation of the ruling.